The ‘Obscured’ Regulatory Clash

 State stakeholders, driven by cost/reliability of service and economic development needs that they are no longer able to meet strictly within their state borders, are banding together into super-state regional cooperation structures.

-Industry issues like emissions and fuel security grab headlines, while obscuring the early rounds of a profound struggle that could cripple the industry at a crucial transition point the clash between Federal and state regulatory jurisdictional boundaries.
+This article, featured by World Generation, highlights industry issues like emissions and fuel security grab headlines, while obscuring the early rounds of a profound struggle that could cripple the industry at a crucial transition point the clash between Federal and state regulatory jurisdictional boundaries.